arkena00/ngl/doc/reference/ngl/entity.md

 # ngl:entity

-A logical ngl:data who has concepts and can make ngl:execution:*
+An entity is a logical [ngl:data] who has concepts and can make ngl:execution:*
+It can interact with its environment.

 entity
 {